 Also, due to the serious nature of this virus, we will be holding a specials prayer service Tuesday and Thursday at 1:00PM.
 Feel free to call and inquire or stop in for prayer and scriptural readings.

 We have nursery care available for children Infant through Pre-K during worship

 On Sunday Morning we offer Church School for children and youth of all ages, taught by a committed and enthusiastic team of teachers.
-Church School begins at 9:30am and ends just prior to worship at 10:30am.
+Church School will be held during the 10:30a Worship service, a change from past years.

 During Sunday morning Worship, we offer “Church for Kids” grades K-4th where children learn the Bible stories experientially through presentations, prayer, drama, readings, and crafts